Hair sheep primer

 People are initially drawn to hair sheep because of the lack of need for shearing.
 In addition, there there isn't much money in wool these days, unless you produce superfine wool, direct market fleeces to hand spinners, or add value to your clip.
 Consequently, wool tends to be a cost of production for most producers, as it often costs more to shear it off and get it to market than what it brings in the market place.
 Thus, the growth in hair sheep numbers.

 Hair sheep have hair coats with few woolly fibers or they have coats that contain a mixture of hair and wool fibers which shed annually.
 In fact, all sheep have hair and wool fibers.
-Sheep with more wool fibers usually have to be sheared, whereas sheep with more hair fibers usually shed their coats naturally.
+Sheep with more wool fibers usually have to be sheared, whereas sheep with more hair fibers usually shed their coats naturally and do not require shearing.
 As hair sheep move to more northern climates, they tend to grow more woolly fibers (to keep them warm).

 There are significant differences in shedding among and between breeds.
 There are breeds and individual animals with few woolly fibers and others that grow thick "woolly" coats for the winter and shed their coats annually.
 Shedding usually commences in the spring when the weather starts to change.
 Some sheep will start to shed in the winter.
 Some will not shed until late spring or early summer.
 Shedding varies from year-to-year.

 Shedding isn't "pretty."
 For those that have never raised hair sheep, it takes some getting used to.
 People who have never seen shedding sheep might think there's something wrong with them.
 It is helpful if the sheep have something to rub on.
+Being exposed to rain will also help.
 It is not necessary to pick up the shedded fleece.
 Often, loose patches of wool can be easily pulled from sheep.
 Hair sheep that require shearing should probably be culled, unless they are part of an upgrading program or only used to produce market lambs.

 If hair sheep or hair x wool crosses are sheared, they should be sheared last and their fleeces should be discarded.
 The fleeces from hair sheep or hair x wool crosses will contaminate a wool clip, and under no circumstances should they be mixed with wool fleeces or taken to a wool pool, warehouse, or woolen mill.